cgallimore25/circPercent/README.md

 -**'showLabels'**  - permits suppression of overlaying value labels when set to false.
                      [`true` (default) | `false` | `0` | `1`]

--**showLegend**    - specific to the `'concentric'` plotting orientation, followed by a string array of legend labels equal to n groups.
+-**'showLegend'**  - specific to the `'concentric'` plotting orientation, followed by a string array of legend labels equal to n groups.
                      [string array]